GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.

-~ Jim Horning
+~ Ted Nelson
 <pre>

 </pre>